Enter study data manually

 6.a Enter Risk of Bias 2 data (not using study-centric data)

-If the outcome in this Analysis was pre-specified in the protocol for a Risk of Bias 2 assessment, ensure the ‘Show the Risk of Bias table’ box is checked in the ‘Options’ tab.
+If the outcome in this analysis was pre-specified in the protocol for a Risk of Bias 2 assessment, ensure the ‘Show the risk of bias table’ box is checked in the ‘Options’ tab of the selected manual-input analysis.

 For each domain, make a judgement (low Risk of Bias, some concerns, or high Risk of Bias) and add supporting text.
 This information populates the results-level, RoB 2 tables and therefore must be completed.